 Recognized by the Canada Revenue Agency as a charitable organization, PRWB has been active in the province of Quebec since 2009 and is an emerging presence in other Canadian cities and abroad.

-This is what motivated the founding of PRWB and its mission:
+This is what motivated and still motivates its vision:

-PWRB relies on the principles of communication for development (C4D) to increase the impact of its projects.
+RPSF uses the principles of communication for development to increase the impact of its projects.

 and its diverse publics, through the use of communication, to achieve mutual understanding,

 realize organizational goals, and serve the public interest. »

 Flynn, Gregory and Valin, Canadian Public Relations Society, 2008